DhakalAmrit/dhakalamrit.github.io/index.md

 _Key Skills: Python (PyTorch, scipy, sklearn), Battery PHM, CNN-BiGRU-Temporal Attention, BMS_

-Lithium-ion batteries (LiBs) are reliable and efficient energy sources; they are extensively employed worldwide in modern energy storage systems.
+**Abstract:** Lithium-ion batteries (LiBs) are reliable and efficient energy sources; they are extensively employed worldwide in modern energy storage systems.
 The State of Health (SOH) and Remaining Useful Life (RUL) are considered some of the critical parameters for monitoring battery performance and safety.
 SOH and RUL reflect the battery’s overall condition, functionality, and remaining lifespan.
 Their accurate estimation is essential for ensuring safe operation, effective energy management, and extension of battery’s service life.
 However, to meet the demands of real-world applications, the accuracy of SOH and RUL estimation must be further improved.
 This research work proposes a Deep Learning (DL) based method that combines Convolutional Neural Network (CNN), Bidirectional Gated Recurrent Unit (BiGRU), and temporal attention for the SOH and RUL estimation of LiBs.
 The proposed architecture was tested through leave-one out cross-validation (LOOCV).
 It achieved a Mean Absolute Error (MAE) of 0.0072, a Root Mean Squared Error (RMSE) of 0.0121, and a coefficient of determination (R2) of 0.9965 on group I of the Center for Advanced Life Cycle Engineering (CALCE) CS2-type LiBs dataset.
 Compared prediction results with other DL based models, including CNN, Long Short-Term Memory (LSTM), CNN-Bidirectional LSTM (CNN-BiLSTM), and BiLSTM-Gated Recurrent Unit (BiLSTM-GRU), showing that our proposed method performed better in term of SOH and RUL estimation and also providing better solution for battery management system (BMS).